r-lidar/lidR/README.md

 ![Version](http://img.shields.io/Version/1.0.0%20beta.png)  ![licence](https://img.shields.io/badge/Licence-GPL--3-blue.svg) ![CRAN](https://img.shields.io/badge/CRAN-not%20yet-lightgray.svg)

-**Advertissement for old users:** *I will sumbmit the package to the CRAN soon.
+**Announcement for old users:** *I will sumbmit the package to the CRAN soon.
 The previous version was v1.2.0.
 The current version is v1.0.0. to be logical and get the foundation right.
-This version is entirely non compatible with the old v1.2.0 because all the function names changed to get a better coherance.
-All my privious work was try and error.
-This version is fixed in the stone.*
+This version is entirely non-compatible with the old v1.2.0 because all the function names have changed for improved coherence.
+All the previous work on this package was trial and error.
+This version is set in stone.*

 R package for airborne LiDAR data manipulation and visualisation for forest applications.

-lidR package provides functions to read and write `.las` and `.laz` files, plot a point cloud, compute metrics using an area-based approach, compute digital canopy models, thin lidar data, manage a catalog of dataset, automatically extract ground inventories, process a set of tiles in multicore, classify data from shapefiles and provides other tools to manipulate LiDAR data. lidR package is designed mainly for research purposes using an area-based approach.
+The lidR package provides functions to read and write `.las` and `.laz` files, plot a point cloud, compute metrics using an area-based approach, compute digital canopy models, thin lidar data, manage a catalog of datasets, automatically extract ground inventories, process a set of tiles in multicore, classify data from shapefiles and provides other tools to manipulate LiDAR data.
+The lidR package is designed mainly for research purposes using an area-based approach.

-lidR provides an open-source and R-based implementation of several classical functions used in softwares dedicated to LiDAR data manipulation. lidR is flexible because it allows the user to program their own tools and manipulate their own object in R rather rely on a set of predefined tools.
+lidR provides an open-source and R-based implementation of several classical functions used in software dedicated to LiDAR data manipulation. lidR is flexible because it allows the user to program their own tools and manipulate their own objects in R rather than rely on a set of predefined tools.

-Please contact the author for any bug or feature request (on github is the best).
-I'll enjoy to implement new stuffs.
+Please contact the author for bug reports or feature requests (on github, preferably).
+I enjoy implementing new features!

 1. [Features](#features)
 2. [Install lidR from github](#install-lidr-from-github)